Screen#

 expanding arrow

-Expand the block to read and set cursor to next row and make the cursor move to the next row after this block.
+Expand the block to read and set cursor to next row to make the cursor move to the next row after this block.

 Example